 Philippine Community Council of NSW, Inc.

 Vietnamese Community in Australia – NSW Chapter

-What is the coalition trying to achieve?
+What did the coalition achieve?

-If this campaign is successful, will it limit freedom of speech in NSW?
+Does the outcome limit freedom of speech in NSW?

 Why should community groups and individuals get involved?